Chicago Speeding Ticket Lawyer

 When you’re facing a speeding ticket, you’ll need to prepare a strong defense against their accusations.
 Unfortunately, that can be overwhelming, and you may be unsure where to start.
 That’s why our Chicago attorneys take the time to listen to your case first, so we can choose the best defense for you.

-Your lawyer may call the officer’s opinion of your speed into question.
+Your speeding ticket lawyer may call the officer’s opinion of your speed into question.
 Police officers can make mistakes, and the tools they use to determine your speed, from their own pacing to their radar guns, can fail.
 Your lawyer may try to call these resources into question during your day in traffic court in order to prove that your ticket should be dropped.

-Defending Yourself against Speed Cameras
+Defending Yourself against Speed Cameras in Chicago

 Your speeding ticket may be a little more complicated when it comes to fighting back because you weren’t pulled over by a police officer at all.
 Instead, you received your speeding ticket in the mail from a speeding camera.